cforlando/cforlando.github.io/index.md

 We think you should come to some meetings, yes, but we're not all talk.
 Maybe you already know what you want to do.
 Maybe you want to explore and jump straight to the code.

-We have some neat projects, spanning topics like pet adoption, bicycling, walking tours, road closures, and public health and vaccination.

 Check out [all of our code](https://github.com/cforlando/) and some of [the data we've accumulated](https://brigades.opendatanetwork.com/brigade?brigade=Code%20for%20Orlando).